Skip to content

 git pull

-Before and after each major step, run:
+Before and after each major step:

 Terminal window